hoaian412003/GcallReadme/user-service.md

-* Create, store, and manipulate `Activity`: calllog, send sms,...
+* Create, store, and manipulate

-* Create, store, and manipulate `ContactGroup`: Contact information in a group
+*  `Agent`: this is where the user's information is stored in a callcenter

-* Create, store, and manipulate `Contact`: Information of contact
+*  `Role`: By default, there are two roles: admin and agent.
+In addition, you can customize the role yourself

+*  `SipAccount`: Save information about sip account from provider

 * Authorize via a username and a password, exemplifying Basic Access Authentication